helloprash/C-Basics/whiteboard/4-Oct-2017/project.md

 ........................
 Hema   40,  291,   1
 ````

-This is has to be read from .csv file and stored in a **linked list** based on the following structure
+The above  has to be read from .csv file and stored in a **linked list** based on the following structure

 ```
 struct usage
 {